Conversation

 • It’s not far.
 Just follow the signs.

-4. Reassuring with Signs: It’s well signposted
+4. Reassuring with Signs

 The phrase “It’s well signposted.” reassures someone by indicating that signs are clearly displayed and easy to follow.